About this website

 Lumigraph Tinctoria Patrick Mannion & Rosie McLean

-Lumigraph Tinctoria is a collaborative dye garden project by creative practitioners Patrick Mannion and Rosie McLean exploring themes of praxis, mental health and connection through collaborative growing, luminism and textiles.
+Lumigraph Tinctoria is a collaborative dye garden project by creative practitioners Patrick Mannion and Rosie McLean exploring themes of sustainability, praxis and connection through collaborative growing, photosensitivity and textiles.

 Artists’ description of the project:

-“A Lumigraph, or light field, is a four-dimensional representation of light rays passing through an empty volume of space, and Tinctoria is a Latin suffix which refers to a plant’s use in dyeing.
+“A Lumigraph, or light field, is a four-dimensional representation of light rays passing through an empty volume of space.
+Tinctoria is a Latin suffix which refers to a plant’s use in dyeing.

-We employ the word ‘Lumigraph’ poetically, in part to speak about the fourth dimension of this project, the “invisible fabric” (Joachim Koester) of relations with both our human and more than human collaborators through the slow processes of growing, nurturing, processing and dyeing.
+Regarding ‘Lumigraph’ .
+We deploy this poetically to speak about dimensions beyond the visible, such as the “invisible fabric” (Joachim Koester) of relations with each other and our human and more than human collaborators who we connect with through the slow processes of growing, nurturing soil and seedlings in rhythm with the seasons, harvesting, processing and dyeing.

 The plot in its current form was designed and drawn up by Patrick, who works as a therapeutic horticulturalist and community arts facilitator at TWIGS community garden.
 Rainbow coloured plant beds splay outwards from a circular pond in the plot’s centre.
-Its formal resemblance to colours radiating from a lens was an emergent rather than conscious design decision, though it does very much connect with our ongoing conversations about attention, care, notions of ‘diffraction’, power dynamics, and our experiments with glass.
+Its birds eye view has a formal resemblance to colours radiating from a lens, which was an emergent rather than conscious design decision.
+It does however very much connect with our ongoing conversations about shifting attention beyond optics towards cyclical rhythms, sustainability and multi sensory experience.